 To unravel the mystery, three employees volunteer to work a nine-hour dusk-till-dawn shift.
 In the dead of the night, they’ll patrol the empty showroom floor, investigate strange sights and sounds, and encounter horrors that defy the imagination. -Goodreads Synopsis

 Horrorstor was exactly what I needed after some the serious stuff I’ve read lately.
 The opening had me going “YAY!
 Zombies!” and then giggling as I realized what kind of zombies they were talking about.
-Everything in Horrorstor was well-described, with the perfect amount of detail, with a sort of “Silent Hill” vibe.
+Everything in Horrorstör was well-described, with the perfect amount of detail, with a sort of “Silent Hill” vibe.
 It unfolded in my head almost like a movie, and that’s the best kind of book.
-Because it’s set up like a furniture catalogue, you get to see the Ikea like furniture become steadily more twisted.
 I loved the transitions, the characters, everything.
 I honestly can’t think of a single bad thing to say about this book!

 The pace was fast and awesome.
 It runs from page one and doesn’t slow down until the end is wrapping up.
 The characters are believable.
 Seriously, with almost each character I found myself having this moment of recognition and being like “Oh god, its (insert acquaintance’s name)!”
-It’s a horror comedy without ever actually being outright comedy at times.
-There were no annoying tropes or info dumps, so overall I can’t think of a single reason why you shouldn’t at least give it a try.
-I mean, even months after reading it, I’m still absolutely delighted by the book.
-I intend on picking up a copy for my shelves.
+There were no annoying tropes or info dumps, so overall I can’t think of a single reason why you shouldn’t at least give Horrorstör a try.